My Tokyo Guide

 Main content starts here.

+BOND Street is the perfect spot for an urban art walk.
 Once upon a time, this street used to be home to bonded warehouses, where maritime customs officials kept goods until the appropriate fees were paid.
-Today, it's a shopping and cultural hub, lined with cafes, shops, and galleries.
+Today, it's a photogenic shopping and cultural hub, lined with cafes, shops, and galleries.
 The street is decorated with colorful artwork, including large murals.

 The building housing breadworks has been used as a warehouse, an office space, and even a theater.
 In 2010, it was transformed into a cafe and bakery, which serves sandwiches, cakes, and drinks from morning until night.
 Their bread is made daily, from scratch.
 It's an airy space with plenty of seating, including an outdoor waterfront terrace.